microdotblog/indie-microblogging/Part 4/Sunlit and photo feeds.md

 ## Sunlit and photo feeds

+_“To the complaint, ‘There are no people in these photographs,’ I respond, There are always two people: the photographer and the viewer.” — Ansel Adams_

 ![][image-1]

 One afternoon before the Çingleton conference in 2012, Jonathan Hays and I were taking photos around Montreal.
 There was a feeling at the time that group photo sharing in particular should be much better.
 As everyone in a group snapped pictures of their surroundings — of people, events, food, anything — that years later, you should be able to go back to that time, to see the best photos collected together.